l3002/nu-tech/market-ready-service/Project-1/Final-Task-List.md

    Go to the unzipped folder and configure the inventory with nodes created above.

-   Moreover, the modify the playbook inside it to reboot the systems in the inventory and run that playbook.
+   Moreover, modify the playbook inside it to reboot the systems in the inventory and run that playbook.

    Add the commits to the repository and push the main branch to remote repository.